To book call 020 8069 9000

 Managers or board members who want to use horizon scanning in their own role, or introduce it to the whole organisation/board.

-Participants will gain a clear understanding of horizon scanning and will have the opportunity to start thinking through the impact for their own organisation.
+Participants will gain a clear understanding of horizon scanning and will have the opportunity to start thinking through the impact on their own organisation.
 Participants will also be provided with the tools needed to spread the horizon scanning methodology within their own organisation or board setting.

 10:00 - 13:00